Looking for a Used Elantra Touring in your area?

 The Touring received five stars in NHTSA crash test results for the driver and passenger.

 Elantra Touring owners are wowed by the interior of the car, noting that the materials and overall construction feel like they belong in a higher-priced car.
 There also seems to be universal appreciation for the ample cargo space, especially with the back seats down.
 Owners enjoy the Touring’s performance, but don’t rave about it like the experts.

 The only repeated complaint is that the Touring didn’t ride super smoothly on rough surfaces, but that seems like a footnote compared to the positive reviews from owners.

-Talk about the 2010 Hyundai Elantra Touring
+What's your take on the 2010 Hyundai Elantra Touring?

 Hyundai Elantra Touring Questions